almightyvats/the-rpg/README.md

 - Slow: Taking damage by a slowing attack increases the cooldown of the defender.

-- Armor-Breaking: Some attacks in this game have a armor-breaking effect.
+- Armor-Breaking: Some attacks in this game have an armor-breaking effect.
 When calculating the damage of such attack, potential bonus defence offered by the defenders equipment is ignored.

 ## Inventory